anuragkulkarni13/Cross_Platform_Flutter_Application/README.md

 2. **Add Task**: This feature Adds a new Task with a task title and task description.
 3. **Edit Task**: Here we can Modify the details of an existing Task.
 4. **Delete Task**: This feature Removes a Task after confirming the deletion.
-5. **Detail View**: This feature displays the details of the app when clicked on the task.
+5. **Task Detail View**: This feature displays the details of the app when clicked on the task.
 6. **Share task**: This feature shares the task on WhatsApp.
 7. **Share all tasks**: This feature shares list of task on WhatsApp.
 8. **Pull-to-Refresh**: Refresh the Task list by pulling down the screen.